Storycaster: An AI System for Immersive Room-Based Storytelling: Storycaster

 \section{Storycaster}

 \textit{Storycaster} brings together various integrated components to create an immersive storytelling experience.
-The system includes: (1) a image generation pipeline that generates 360\degree cylindrical images from live camera feeds and maps them back on the walls and objects in the room, (2) a Narrator Agent that guides participants throughout the experience, and (3) object-editing capabilities that allow users to transform physical objects into virtual overlays contextualized within an overarching story.
-The overall architecture of the system is described in Figure \ref{fig:narratorarch}, and prompts for the various modules are discussed in the Appendix.
+The system includes: (1) an image generation pipeline that generates 360\degree{} cylindrical images from live camera feeds and maps them back on the walls and objects in the room, (2) a Narrator Agent that guides participants throughout the experience, and (3) object-editing capabilities that allow users to transform physical objects into virtual overlays contextualized within an overarching story.
+The overall architecture of the system is described in Figure \ref{fig:narratorarch}, and the prompts used by each module are discussed in the Appendix.

 When first entering the room, users are welcomed into a projected library environment, accompanied with gentle background music.
 Bookshelves line the walls, encouraging users to ``choose'' a book from the shelf or make a story of their own.
 They are then guided through a tutorial section that demonstrates the room's capabilities: image generation, ambient audio generation, and object-level editing.
 Participants interact by speaking aloud; their input is captured by a room microphone, transcribed with Azure Speech to Text services, and processed by the Narrator agent.
 A chime sound signals after a user's input has been registered, reassuring them that their voice has been heard.
 Additionally, users are asked if they have brought in a personal object; this object is later integrated into the stories they create, acting as a ``Macguffin'' in the story, a central talisman for which the story revolves around ~\cite{brewer1992twentieth}.
 Similar work was done in ``Rosebud'' that treated a child's toy as a central object in a story they created \cite{glos1997rosebud}.